What You Will Learn

 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

 SEC545 students will have the opportunity to install, configure, and utilize the tools and techniques they have learned.
-You will be given a USB drive with three virtual machines, but it is critical that you have a properly configured system prior to class.
+You will be given a downloadable file through your SANS portal account with three virtual machines, but it is critical that you have a properly configured system prior to class.
 Most labs are done online in the AWS Cloud.

 IMPORTANT: You can use the latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.Â You also must have a minimum of 8 GB of RAM or higher for the VMs to function properly in the class.
 A VMware product must also be installed prior to coming to class.
 Verify that under BIOS, Virtual Support is ENABLED.